Man in slayings indefinitely committed to mental hospital

 Bland fatally shot his girlfriend, her mother and his father in 2013.
-He was found not guilty by reason of insanity in the first two killings in 2015.
+He was found not guilty by reason of insanity in the first two killings in 2015, and was rewarded for his progress at Central State Hospital with weekend visits with his mother at the home where he shot his father.

-A similar finding was handed down in his father’s death in April when Bland already was undergoing treatment at Central State Hospital.
-Prosecutors filed charges in his father’s death last year after they received a complaint from a neighbor concerned about Bland visiting the area unsupervised.
+A neighbor complained that Bland was visiting unsupervised.
+Prosecutors then tried him for his father’s death as well, resulting in another insanity verdict.

 Information from: Richmond Times-Dispatch, http://www.richmond.com